 Talk with your advisor and discuss your options.

 Look at the Calvin Off Campus Programs website or search programs on our Calvin College Horizons site.

 Make sure your passport is up-to-date (and will not expire any time in the next year), or apply for a passport.
-Obviously, our semester programs in Washington D.C. and New Mexico do not require you to have a passport.
+Obviously, our semester programs in Washington D.C. does not require you to have a passport.